sastafford/cooking-show/README.md

 2) Create a MarkLogic Docker Image.
 See [README](./docker/README.md) under the Docker directory

-3) Under the project root directory, change the image for the "marklogic" service to the docker image created in Step #2.
+3) Edit the docker-compose file under the project root directory.
+Change the image for the "marklogic" service to the docker image created in the previous step.

-4) Start the set of containers using docker-compose.
+4) Start the set of containers.
 Make sure to wait about a minute for all these containers to initialize.

 <!-- comment -->